piratefsh/piratefsh.github.io/_posts/2019-01-07-computer-art-history---part-2.markdown

 ---
 I'm writing a series of blog posts on computer art history from the 1960s onwards.
 In this installment we'll talk about the __plotters__.

-This part can be read on it's own, but for a quick introduction to the state of technology in the era, check out [Part 1: Computer Graphics](/2019/01/07/computer-art-history-part-1.html)
+This part can be read on it's own, but for a quick introduction to the state of technology in the era, check out [Part 1: Computer Graphics](/2019/01/07/computer-art-history-part-1.html).

 ---

 My personal fascination with plotters comes from watching it in action.
 If you look up media posts on Twitter for [#plottertwitter](https://twitter.com/search?f=videos&vertical=default&q=%23plottertwitter&src=typd), you will be rewarded with many delightfully hyponotic videos of plotters in action.
-As of early 2019, most of the plotters featured are the Axidraw by EMSL.
-However, plotters have had a long history, and while their capabilities have not varied much since their start, the ways in which they are used have shifted.
+As of early 2019, most of the plotters featured are the Axidraw by [Evil Mad Scientist Labs](https://www.evilmadscientist.com/).
+However, plotters have had a long history going back at least 60 years.
+While their capabilities have not varied much since their start, the ways in which they are used have shifted, most recently experiencing a re-emergence as within the generative art community.

 ## What is a plotter?
 One of the premier manufacturers of plotters back in the day was CalComp, in Anaheim California.
 While researching them, I came accross one of their reference manuals [^1].
 CalComp ran from 1958 to 1999, when it closed due to lack of capital.
 But it seems like the company has been revived as a merger of two companies since and continues to produce large format printers and cutters.[^2] I'll be using examples of their devices to illustrate the varieties of plotters available.
 CalComp wasn't the only company to produce plotters in the 1906s, alongside CalComp was also Benson and Hewlett-Packard (HP).